-4. Requirement for a company records to be kept atto register an address within St Helena
+4. Requirement for a company to register an address within St Helena

 There is an existing requirement for all companies to have a registered office within St Helena.
 In order to facilitate the take on of international business, SHG should consider offering global businesses an address for such businesses to use.
-It should also be made a requirement that all company records must be physically available for inspection from the registered office address in St Helena.